General Secretary of the Labour Party

 The General Secretary of the Labour Party is the most senior employee of the British Labour Party, and acts as the non-voting secretary to the National Executive Committee.
 When there is a vacancy the National Executive Committee selects a provisional replacement, subject to approval at the subsequent party conference.

-Hollie Ridley currently holds the post.
+Joe Fortune currently holds the post since September 2026.

 Party structure

-The General Secretary heads a staff of around 200 in their two head offices, one in London (formerly Southside, until October 2022) and Labour Central in Newcastle upon Tyne, and in the many local offices around the country.
+The General Secretary heads a staff of around 200 in their two head offices, one in London and Labour Central in Newcastle upon Tyne, and in the many local offices around the country.
 The Scottish and Welsh Labour Parties are headed by their general secretaries, de facto subordinate to the national general secretary.

 The General Secretary is responsible for employing staff, developing campaign and media strategies, running the party's organisational, constitutional, and policy committees, organising the Party Conference, liaising with the Socialist International and Party of European Socialists, ensuring legal and constitutional propriety, and preparing literature.

 The General Secretary also acts as the Registered Treasurer under the Political Parties, Elections and Referendums Act 2000, responsible for preparing accurate financial statements.

 As the Labour Party is an unincorporated association without a separate legal personality, the General Secretary represents the party on behalf of the other members of the Labour Party in any legal matters or actions.